-A concrete vibrator is used when newly poured concrete is settling, when concrete is poured into a foundation or mold it creates air bubbles within the mixture.
+A concrete vibrator is used to remove air bubbles in newly poured concrete is settling, when concrete is poured into a foundation or mold it creates air bubbles within the mixture.
 If these air bubbles are not removed it will weaken the structure and not allow it to bond to the rebar inside the slab.
-These machines are inserted into the settling concrete and will shake or vibrate out the the tiny air bubbles to create a stronger, long lasting pour.
-These machines have 3 parts to them: a concrete vibrator motor, concrete vibrator shaft and concrete vibrator head.
+When inserting a vibrator in concrete the settling concrete and will shake or vibrate out the the tiny air bubbles to create a stronger, long lasting pour.
+When vibrating in concrete there are 3 parts to them: a concrete vibrator motor, concrete vibrator shaft and concrete vibrator head.
 These three components come in various sizes, lengths and horsepower dependent on the size of the pour.
-They also come in different configurations like cordless concrete vibrator, electric concrete vibrator, gas concrete vibrator and backpack concrete vibrator machines.
+Vibrators in concrete also comes in different configurations like cordless concrete vibrator, electric concrete vibrator, gas concrete vibrator and backpack concrete vibrator machines.

 -Improve surface appearance and minimize patch work